adafruit/awesome-circuitpython/README.md

 - [Adafruit Daily, Python for microcontrollers](https://www.adafruitdaily.com/) - A weekly newsletter on MicroPython and CircuitPython, a spam-free list.
 - [Contribute to newsletter](https://github.com/adafruit/circuitpython-weekly-newsletter) - Guidelines on contributing to the newsletter.
+- [Archives of all newsletters](https://www.adafruitdaily.com/category/circuitpython/) - List of every newsletter published from the start, November 2016.

 ## News